sahapkurtaran/Notus-Docs/docs/Overview/intro.md

 # Overview

 ::: note
-Currently this documentation is under construction.
-It may contain word errors or incorrect information.
+Currently, this documentation is in the draft stage.
+It may contain word correct or incorrect information
 :::

 ## Introduction